RomanUsaev/EduMining/README.md

 # EduMining
-Hackcton.
+Hackaton.
 EduMining is an educational platform as a game.

 To install: npm install